lucasdvsantos/java-practice/README.md

-# Java Projects Portfolio
+# Java Practice Code

-In this repo I showcase some projects or practice code I have been working on.
-Some of the projects here were created as part of a Java course I'm taking on Udemy by Prof. Dr. Nelio Alves
+In this repo I showcase practice code I have been working on as part of a Java course I'm taking on Udemy by Prof. Dr. Nelio Alves